PTDZ/EEGLab-Preprocessing/README.md

-## Various scripts for simple automatic data preprocessing in EEGlab for multiple datasets
+## Various of simple scripts for automatic data preprocessing in EEGlab for multiple datasets

 **NOTE: All scripts are created for a particular experiment, but can be extended later.
 These are work files which are, in most cases, working only for a specified datasets.
 More comments and further explanation will be given soon.**